synesthesia-it/Murray/README.md

 ```shell
 murray run screen Feature
 ```
-to find all the files you need in the proper place (example: a `Scenes/Feature` folder), already pre-compiled with some boilerplate (ex: `struct Feature: Codable {}`) and all the links already in place so that you can quickly start developing your... features.
+to find all the files you need in the proper place (example: a `Scenes/Feature` folder), already pre-filled with some boilerplate (ex: `struct Feature: Codable {}` for your model file) and all the links already in place so that you can quickly start developing your... features.

 # Installation (macOS)